docker-flow/docker-flow-proxy/articles/article-vagrant.md

 ]
 ```

-We can see that, in this case, the service is running in *10.100.192.201* (*swarm-node-1*) on the port *32768*.
-The name of the service (*books-ms*) is the same as the name of the container we deployed.
+We can see that, in this case, the service is running in *10.100.192.201* (*swarm-node-1*) on the port *32770*.
+The name of the service (*go-demo*) is the same as the name of the container we deployed.
 All we have to do now is reload the proxy.

 ```bash
 curl "proxy:8080/v1/docker-flow-proxy/reconfigure?serviceName=go-demo&servicePath=/demo" \